MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/get-help-with-domains/transfer-data-manually.md

 Ask users to [move their email, contacts, tasks, and calendar information](https://support.office.com/article/0996ece3-57c6-49bc-977b-0d1892e2aacc.aspx) after you set up your new subscription.
 They can get to their old email by using their initial user name, such as sue@contoso.onmicrosoft.com.

-### SkyDrive Pro data:
+### OneDrive For Business data:

-Ask users to [sync SkyDrive Pro content to their computer](https://support.office.com/article/59b1de2b-519e-4d3a-8f45-51647cf291cd.aspx), and then add it back to their new subscription.
+Ask users to [OneDrive for Business content to their computer](https://support.office.com/article/59b1de2b-519e-4d3a-8f45-51647cf291cd.aspx), and then add it back to their new subscription.